Referenced from: http://byfaithonline.com/suffering-and-the-heart-of-god/

 You explain that, “We blaspheme the name of Christ if we pretend that the evils of genocide, the rape of little children, or the events of a massive earthquake are less than they truly are.”
 Can you explain?

 As Christians we are called to righteousness.
 You cannot have righteousness without truth.
 All sin is a lie; a crooked thing.
 Righteousness declares the truth — not just about good things but also about evil, sin, and suffering.
 Sometimes the most righteous thing is the facts about evil; facts that need to be named and to which we are called to respond.
-To pretend that an affair or pornography or hatred of others is a little thing is to deceive ourselves and others.
+To pretend that an affair or visiting hdsexvideo to watch a porn video or hatred of others is a little thing is to deceive ourselves and others.
 Deception is what the enemy does.
 To turn away or minimize the rape of a child or ignore genocide is a failure to live in truth.
 It is, therefore, unrighteous.
 Also, in reducing evil to little or nothing we fail to see the work of Christ on the cross in truth.
 There is no evil He has not borne.
 He carried incest, genocide, war, and trafficking — all of it.
 Our “little” bit of pornography or “slip” in an affair has wounded Him grievously.
 When we speak of God’s redemptive work, we are speaking about a sacrifice that covered unspeakable atrocities, such as incest or genocide.
 We are also speaking of a sacrifice for things we, at our peril, minimize.

 If we are His righteous servants, we are to see and speak truth about the wonders of His grace and mercy.
 We are, as light in this dark world, to “expose the deeds of darkness” (Ephesians 5:11).
 The God who sees calls His righteous servants to also face the horror of sin from His perspective, whether it is on a massive scale or hidden in our hearts.
 Righteousness measures and declares the truth.